 Performance: Charter Schools Vs Public Schools

-In comparison to public schools, charter schools produce results that are more favoured by the general public.
+Compared to public schools, charter schools produce results that are more favored by the general public.

-Due to this, many parents hesitate to enrol their children in charter schools.
+Due to this, many parents hesitate to enroll their children in charter schools.
 In 15 states, the CREDO compared the reading and math test results between charter schools and public schools.

 It was discovered that 37% of charter schools had improved their math test results.
 When compared to their counterparts in public schools, these improvement rates were, however, modest.